hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/380_the_sannyasin_and_the_householder.md

 the householders strictly obeyed the injunctions of Manu and other law-givers, by setting apart every day a portion of their meal for ascetic guests.
-Nowadays things have changed considerably, especially, as in Bengal, where no Mâdhukari[1](#fn1) system prevails.
+Nowadays things have changed considerably, especially, as in Bengal, where no Mādhukari[1](#fn1) system prevails.
 Here it would be mere waste of energy to try to live on Madhukari, and you would profit nothing by it.
-The injunction of Bhikshâ (begging) is a means to serve the above two ends, which will not be served by that way now.
+The injunction of Bhikshā (begging) is a means to serve the above two ends, which will not be served by that way now.
 It does not, therefore, go against the principle of renunciation under such circumstances if a Sannyasin provides for mere necessaries of life and